galaxyproject/training-material/topics/transcriptomics/tutorials/rna-seq-viz-with-cummerbund/tutorial.md

 # Filtering and sorting

-We now want to highlight those gene transcripts whose expression difference, the log<sub>2</sub>(fold_change), is both high and significant.
+We now want to highlight those gene transcripts whose expression difference, the log<sub>2</sub>(fold_change), has been statistically assessed as both high and significant.

 > ### {% icon hands_on %} Hands-on: Extract CuffDiff's significant differentially expressed genes
 >
 > 1. **Filter** {% icon tool %} with the following parameters
 >   - "Filter" to the extracted table from the previous step
 >   - "With following condition" to an appropriate filter over the target column (see questions below when in doubt)
+>   - "Number of header lines to skip" to the number of rows used for the table's header
 >
 >    > ### {% icon question %} Questions
 >    > 1.
 What column stores the information of significance for each record?
 >    > 2.
 Which conditional expression has to be set to filter all records on the selected column?
 >    > 3.
-What happened to the records in the original table?
+How many rows are allocated for the table's header?
+>    > 4.
+How many entries were originally stored in the table?
+And how many after the filtering operation?
 >    >
 >    > > ### {% icon solution %} Solution
 >    > > 1. column 14
 >    > > 2. c14=='yes'
 >    > > 3.
-All records whose "significant" field was set to "yes" have been retained, while the others filtered out
+1
+>    > > 4. ~140.000 (before filtering) vs. 219 (after filtering)
 >    > {: .solution }
 >    {: .question}
 >
->  Look at your data.
-The differential expression values are stored on column 10, we will sort (descending) all records
->  on the basis of their value at the 10th column
+>  Review the meaning of each column, and look at your data.
 >
+>  - The differential expression values are stored on column 10
+>  - The statistical score, assessing the differential expression significance, is stored on column 13
+>  We will sort all records on the basis of their Q-score (column 13) and log<sub>2</sub>(fold_change).
+>
 > 2. **Sort** {% icon tool %}: with the following parameters
->   - "Sort Dataset" to the filtered table
+>   - "Sort Dataset" to the previously filtered table
+>   - "on column", to 13
+>   - "with flavor" to "Numerical sort"
->   - "on column", "with flavor" and "everything in"  to the appropriate values (see above)
+>   - "everything in" to "Ascending order"
+>   - Click on "Insert Column selection", and parametrize the Sort tool to sort on column 10.
+Be careful of the sorting order!
+>   - Are there any rows allocated for the teable's header?
+In that case, set "Number of header lines to skip" accordingly!
 >
 >    > ### {% icon question %} Questions
 >    > 1.
-Since the start of our filtering process, how many records now represent the significant subset for extracting informations?
->    > 2.
-What does this shrinking of the number of lines represent?
->    > 3.
-Which gene has the highest (significant) expression difference between smple_1 and sample_2?
+Which gene transcript has been statistically assessed as both high and significant?
 >    >
 >    > > ### {% icon solution %} Solution
->    > > 1.
-Click on the boxes in your history, their small preview higlights the number of lines: from ~140,000 to 219
->    > > 2.
-This process represents a necessary step to gather insights on the biological meaning of our samples in our analyses: putting the original raw RNA-Seq result data into context, cutting down the less-meaningful records to focus on what is needed to go from data to information
->    > > 3.
-NDUFV1
+>    > > 1 LIMCH1
 >    > {: .solution }
 >    {: .question}
 {: .hands_on}